$\mathrm{L}^1$ full groups of flows: Tessellations

-\subsection{Tessellations}
+\section{Tessellations}

-An important feature of locally compact group actions is the fact that they all admit measurable cross sections.
+An important feature of locally compact group actions is the fact that they all admit Lebesgue measurable cross-sections.
 This was proved by J.~Feldman, P.~Hahn, and C.~Moore in~\cite{MR492061}, whereas a Borel version of the result was obtained by A.~S.~Kechris in~\cite{MR1176624}.